MrYsLab/OnePinCapSense/README.md

 References:
 http://urbanhonking.com/ideasfordozens/2009/05/18/an_tour_of_the_arduino_interna/

 http://www.instructables.com/id/Turn-a-pencil-drawing-into-a-capacitive-sensor-for/

 http://www.youtube.com/watch?v=LnpQgfTomNs

-Rationale for this library:

-I wanted to have an inexpensive and simple way to detect user touch of an object, with the requirements of utilizing one pin per sensor, no use grounding, and allowing for multi-touch capabilities.

 The instructables project listed above did just that, but was written specifically for the Arduino UNO pinmap.